-Nurses with a Master's degree who are not licensed as an APRN must complete the BSN-DNP option in order to complete the requirements for the FNP or PMHNP track.
+Nurses with a Master's degree who are not licensed as an APRN and want to obtain an APRN license must complete the BSN-DNP option in order to complete the requirements for the FNP or PMHNP track.
 Please contact the Graduate Advisor to determine which courses from the MSN degree may be transferrable.